Creating a Career Development Plan: Tips and Strategies

 Write down an action Plan

-When you have created your short-term personal career development plan, create your own list of actions that you must take to meet each desired goal.
+After you’ve developed your short-term career plan, you should create your own list of actions that are necessary to accomplish each target.

-- Books and publications relevant to your business that provide greater information
+- Publications and books relevant to your industry that provide more information

-An action plan can outline specific educational programs, resources for learning, coaching sessions or supportive mentors that aid in the development of your career.
+An action plan can outline specific education programs, learning resources such as coaching sessions or mentors who will aid in the process of professional development.

 Implement Your Plan

-Invest time in oneself completely each week.
-At a minimum, you should dedicate a couple of hours weekly in focusing on personal growth goals that you have set out – this may involve taking classes or discussions within your region of work or trying innovative methods at work routinely.
+Spend time on yourself every week.
+At a minimum, you should dedicate a couple of hours weekly in focusing on personal growth goals that you have set out – this may involve taking classes or discussion groups in your field of work, or experimenting with creative methods at work regularly.

 Benefits of Creating a Career Development Plan |